kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/syslog.md

 ### persist_name (string, optional) {#syslogoutput-persist_name}

-Unique name for the syslog-ng driver [more information](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.16/administration-guide/persist-name)
+Unique name for the syslog-ng driver.
+If you receive the following error message during syslog-ng startup, set the `persist-name()` option of the duplicate drivers: `Error checking the uniqueness of the persist names, please override it with persist-name option.
+Shutting down.` See the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-http-nonjava/reference-destination-http-nonjava/#persist-name) for more information.

 Default: -